Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Data-driven modeling of dynamical systems

-Data-driven methods offer a shortcut for analysis and control of high-dimensional systems by allowing us to discover and exploit low-dimensional structures that may be masked by the governing equations, or find alternative models with more computational tractability.
-A key enabler of data-driven analysis for dynamical systems in the recent years has been the operator-theoretic formalism.
-The Perron-Frobenius operator, which propagates the probabilities in the state space, enables a Markov-type approximation of dynamical systems \cite{LasotaandMackey:1994,dellnitz1999approximation}.
-Another framework is centered around the Koopman operator \cite{koopman1931,mezic2005}, which describes the evolution of observables, for computation of geometric objects and linear predictors from trajectory data.
-These approaches are accompanied by an arsenal of numerical algorithms that extract dynamical information from large data produced by simulations and experiments \cite{schmid2010,rowley2009,williams2015data,noe2013variational,perez2013identification}.
-Due to interpretability and connection with the classical theory of dynamical systems, operator-theoretic methods have become popular in many fields ranging from fluid dynamics \cite{schmid2011applications} and power networks \cite{raak2015data} to biological pattern extraction \cite{brunton2016extracting} and visual object recognition \cite{erichson2016compressed}.
-A central feature of these frameworks is to use data to find the canonical coordinates which decouple the system dynamics and allow independent and linear representation.
-This feature is also emphasized in manifold learning methods for data mining \cite{coifman2006diffusion,nadler2006diffusion,singer2008non,dsilva2013nonlinear}.
-However, much of the current operator-theoretic framework relies on the discrete spectrum expansion, and the modeling framework for stationary chaotic systems, where the associated operators possess continuous spectrum, remains to be developed.
+Data-driven methods provide a shortcut for analysis and control of high-dimensional systems by allowing us to discover and exploit low-dimensional structures that may be masked by the governing equations, or find alternative models with more computational tractability.
+A key enabler of data-driven analysis for dynamical systems in the recent years has been the operator-theoretic formalism,and in particular, the Koopman operator theory \cite{koopman1931,mezic2005}, which describes the evolution of observables, for computation of geometric objects and linear predictors from trajectory data.
+This approach is accompanied by an arsenal of numerical algorithms that extract dynamical information from large data produced by simulations and experiments \cite{schmid2010,rowley2009,williams2015data,noe2013variational,perez2013identification}.
+Due to interpretability and connection with the classical theory of dynamical systems, this methodology has become popular in many fields ranging from fluid dynamics \cite{schmid2011applications} and power networks \cite{raak2015data} to biological pattern extraction \cite{brunton2016extracting} and visual object recognition \cite{erichson2016compressed}.
+The Koopman operator theory is closely related to the Perron-Frobenius operator and Fokker-Planck equations \cite{LasotaandMackey:1994,dellnitz1999approximation,DasBuch2005} however those viewpoints have enjoyed less widespread use in data-driven applications.
+A central feature of the Koopman operator framework is to use data to find the canonical coordinates which decouple the system dynamics and allow independent and linear representation.
+This feature is also emphasized in manifold learning methods for data mining which are powered by (diffusion) operator realization and analysis \cite{coifman2006diffusion,singer2008non}.
+However, much of the current operator-theoretic framework relies on the discrete spectrum expansion, and the modeling framework for stationary chaotic systems, where the associated operators possess continuous spectrum, is still in a nascent phase \cite{korda2018data,giannakis2021delay,colbrook2021rigorous}.